-- Preheat oven according to package instructions and line a large baking sheet with parchment paper.
-Pop open tube of biscuits and break apart each biscuit into small balls- each approximately the size of a ping-pong ball.
+- Preheat the oven according to package instructions and line a large baking sheet with parchment paper.
+Pop open the tube of biscuits and break apart each biscuit into small balls- about the size of a ping-pong ball.

 - Bake the crumbles for approximately 10 minutes, or until lightly golden and fully cooked (cooking times will vary).

 - Remove from the oven and set aside.